What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 Persistent changes may point to inflammatory bowel disease (IBD), polyps, or early signs of bowel cancer - and often require further investigation via colonoscopy or sigmoidoscopy, which are available quickly at LivingCare.

-For more detail on how these procedures work, including preparation and recovery time, visit the dedicated treatment pages on our website.
+For more details on how these procedures work, including preparation and recovery time, visit the dedicated treatment pages on our website.

 Blood in Your Stool

-Whether bright red or dark and tarry, blood in your poo should never be ignored.
+Whether bright red or dark and tarry, you should never ignore blood in your poo.

 • Dark or black stools could signal bleeding higher up in the digestive tract.